Transitioning from GitFlow to GitHub PR Workflow: A Journey in Streamlining Our Development Process

 We created a GitHub Action using a bot account to automate our hotfix workflow:

-1. Hotfix PR: When a hotfix PR to main is accepted, the action checks out main to a patch branch.
+- Hotfix PR: When a hotfix PR to

-3. Conflict Resolution: In case of conflicts, the bot’s PR allows manual conflict resolution on the patch branch before updating the PR to staging.
+patchbranch automatically creates a PR tostaging. - Conflict Resolution: In case of conflicts, the bot’s PR allows manual conflict resolution on the

 This automation ensures that our hotfixes are focused on main, with staging being automatically updated via a synchronized patch branch.
 This approach maintains the integrity of our branches and simplifies the workflow for our developers.